riblidezso/dream_encode_challenge/deadline_09_30/README.md

 Please note that our leaderboard submission is different from the final submissions, as it does not use the chipseq labels from other cell lines as input variables.
 The notebook can be found in lb_subs_09_30 folder.

 #### Model
-We have used logistic regression, trained in a stochastic gradient fashion, using sklearn to predict the labels.
+We have used logistic regression, trained in a stochastic gradient fashion, using scikit-learn to predict the labels.

 #### Running the code
 The preprocessed data was generated using the scripts in create_data_tables folder.
 The predictions were made in jupyter notebooks and these notebooks can be found in the final_subs_09_30 folder.
 To run the notebooks just click run all.
 Please note that the notebooks and the scripts were developed in parallelel to running them, because of the strict deadline, therefore some very small modification might be needed to run them succesfully.